anberino/RPGSIMPLE/Simple.md

 It is during Action Sequences that most of the characters will suffer injuries and hurt themselves.
 The Simple RPG system tries to deal with damage in the most intuitive and natural flowing way possible.

-Whenever an attack (or a damaging action in general) occurs, the GM must compare the values rolled by each character involved in the contest and decide what injuries are applied based on the difference between the numbers.
+Whenever an attack (or a damaging action in general) occurs, the GM must compare the values rolled by each character involved in the Contest and decide what injuries are applied based on the difference between the numbers.
 The higher the difference, the more damaging the injury (or injuries) will be.
-There is a reference value table on chapter 2, but, like the other tables it doesn't need to necessarily be followed.
+There is a reference value table on chapter 2 but, like the other tables, it doesn't need to necessarily be followed.

 For those who are more accustomed with RPGs, who are currently thinking that this is madness, there is a more numerical and refined solution.
 After a Contest has been made and the attack has connected, you may roll a certain dice that has been previously associated with the amount and kind of injuries it is able to deal.